 Programmatic programs like pandoIQ begin with your job description.
 They then classify the job and use historical job ad campaign data to source candidates via targeted advertising that finds the best candidates where they search online.
 By further collecting data in real-time, their powerful AI algorithms can discern job ad effectiveness and halt the job ad on sites that underperform, saving campaign dollars and time.
 This can improve time to hire and cost per hire while garnering better quality candidates.

-The efficiency of AI at this fundamental point in the hiring process can improve your numbers on candidate drop off and keep and interpret data for you, all while integrating data you already collect in your ATS.
+The efficiency of AI software at this fundamental point in the hiring process can improve your numbers on candidate drop off and keep and interpret data for you, all while integrating data you already collect in your ATS.
 They also include budget allocation algorithms to maximize your job ad spend across multiple job ad campaigns.
 These simple improvements in efficiencies at an early point in your hiring can lead to stronger hires over the long haul.